Jakob-Bach/Small-Portfolios/README.md

 > Bach, Jakob, Markus Iser, and Klemens Böhm.
 "A Comprehensive Study of k-Portfolios of Recent SAT Solvers"

+(The paper is not published yet.
+Once it's published, we'll add a link to it here.
+We'll link the experimental data, too.)
 This document describes the repo structure and the steps to reproduce the experiments.

 ## Repo Structure